manstarg93/nextstore/README.md

 ## About N$xt Store

 Next Store is an E-commerce web application that provides users with a list of purchasable fashion products including clothing, fragrances and skincare .
-Next store was built for my portfolio and ##Learning Purpose
+Next store was built for my portfolio and ##Learning Purpose.

+## Funtionality:

+Navigating to specific products
+Filtering products
+Adding products to cart and updating cart
+Calculating products total price based of amount in cart Removing products from cart

 Website link can be found here https://nextstore-topaz.vercel.app/